talhakhan13/CIS-162-30/syllabus.md

 ## Lab Activities

-Our class is structured as a fully online, asynchronous course.
+The labs for this class are going to be held online in a synchronus manner.
 Instead of meeting in a physical lab each week, you will complete weekly lab modules posted on PrairieLearn.
 To receive credit, you must complete all assigned tasks with your own original work (e.g., simply pasting the entire lab into an AI tool without doing the work yourself will not receive credit).
 Each week, you will be given a lab activity that must be submitted by the deadline before the next module opens.

 ## Programming Projects